paragrajhans/shopping-cart/README.md

 ## Installation

-Get the repository and run the following commands.
+Get the repository (master branch) and run the following commands.

 ```bash
 npm install